Your first session

 Pick a GPU

 On the dashboard, click New session.
 You'll see a list of available GPUs with their VRAM, hourly price, and current availability.
-If you're not sure what to pick:
+If you're not sure what to pick, start with the lowest-cost available GPU that fits your model in VRAM.
+You can always stop the session and relaunch on a larger card once you know the workload.

 Pick one and hit Select.